 Katherine’s studies have included institutions such as The University of Houston, Glassell School of Art and The Art League.
 She also studied privately with a number of renowned artists, such as Will Clem, Ruth Munson, Polly Liu, Gary Hernandez, and Quang Ho.

-Katherine has worked with a number of mediums, grounds and styles of painting.
-She explores abstract and bold scenery as motifs to describe the idea or infinite space.
-Her abstract paintings usually start with a color idea, and then evolve into compositions in which color is the primary subject.
-Currently she is participating in a number of art exhibits and galleries in the Houston area, Dallas and Chicago.
-Her goals are to continue her education in the art world with particular focus on abstract painting.
+Katherine has worked with a number of mediums, grounds, and styles of painting.
+She explores abstract and bold scenery as motifs to describe the idea of infinite space.
+Her abstract paintings usually start with a color idea and then evolve into compositions in which color is the primary subject.
+Currently, she is participating in a number of art exhibits and galleries in the Houston area, Dallas and Chicago.
+Her goal is to continue her education in the art world with a particular focus on abstract painting.

 Katherine’s work is held by a number of collectors both private and public.
 “Much like trying to hold on to sand in your hand, control is the surprising outcome of letting go.
 It is this push-and-pull of logic that drives me to make my art.
 By fully relenting to my work, I somehow gain control.